-The analysed sample is exposed to UV-lamp irradiation with energetic excitation of SO_2 molecule.
+The analysed sample is exposed to UV-lamp irradiation with energetic excitation of SO2 molecule.
 With the backward conversion of the molecule into the basic energetic level, energy as fluorescing radiation is released.
 This radiation is proportional to the sulphur dioxide concentration and is detected by a photomultiplier.

-Use: SO2, H2S at AIM stations
+Use: $SO_2$ , $H_2S$ at AIM stations

-High performance liquid chromatography
+High performance liquid chromatography (HPCL)

-Gas chromatography - mass detection (for PAH)
+Gas chromatography - mass detection (GC/MS) (for determination of PAHs)